yashodeepchikte/Keep-Watching/README.md

 For Developement <br />

-#### For deployment npm was used so avoid using yarn to avooid the .loc file conflicts in deployment
+#### For deployment npm was used so avoid using yarn to avoid the .loc file conflicts in deployment

 in the root folder<br/>
 <code>